hyperspy/hyperspy/doc/user_guide/eds.rst

    :align:   center
    :width:   500

-   EDS spectrum plot with line markers.
+   EDS spectrum plot with line markers

-Selecting certain type of lines:
+You can also select a subset of lines to label:

 .. code-block:: python